MvvmCross/MvvmCross/docs/_documentation/fundamentals/navigation.md

 }
 ```

 You can provide a CancellationToken to abort waiting for a Result.
 This will close the ViewModel and cancel the Task.

+If you have a BaseViewModel you might not be able to inherit `MvxViewModel<TParameter>` or `MvxViewModel<TParameter, TResult>` because you already have the BaseViewModel as base class.
+In this case you can implement the following interface:

+`IMvxViewModel<TParameter>`, `IMvxViewModelResult<TResult>` or `IMvxViewModel<TParameter, TResult>`

 To check if you are able to navigate to a certain ViewModel you can use the `CanNavigate` method.